 - 2 Large Eggs, room temperature

 - 1 ½ cups Semi-Sweet or Milk Chocolate Chips

 - 1 cup Caramel Flavored Chips

-- Small amount of Sea Salt Flakes for sprinkling over top of cookies
+- Sea Salt Flakes , for sprinkling over top of cookies

-- Caramel (optional, for drizzling over the top)
+- Caramel Sauce or Dulce de Leche, optional, for drizzling over the top of cookies

-- Preheat oven to 375ºF and line 2 cookie sheets with parchment paper or you can use silicone baking mats.
+- Adjust your oven rack to the 2nd level mark (just above center), preheat the oven to 375ºF, then line 2 cookie sheets with parchment paper or you can use silicone baking mats.

-- In a medium bowl, whisk together the all-purpose flour, baking soda, salt, and cocoa.
+- In a medium bowl, whisk together the all-purpose flour, unsweetened cocoa powder, baking soda, and salt.
 Set aside.

-- Using your hand-held mixer or stand mixer fitted with the paddle attachment beat the unsalted butter, granulated sugar, and light brown sugar together on medium-high speed until light and fluffy.
+- Using your hand mixer or stand mixer fitted with the paddle attachment beat the unsalted butter, granulated sugar, and light brown sugar together on medium-high speed until light and fluffy.

-- Add in the eggs and vanilla extract until completely blended.
+- Add in the eggs and vanilla extract and continue to mix together until well blended.
 Scrape down the sides of the bowl as needed.

-- Switching the mixer speed to low, gradually add in your whisked dry ingredients until well blended.
-Then fold in the milk chocolate chips and caramel chips.
+- Switching the mixer speed to low, gradually add in your whisked dry ingredients until just combined.
+Then fold in the chocolate chips and caramel chips.

-- Using a spoon or cookie scoop (I used the 1 1/2″ size), drop dough by the spoonful leaving 2 inches apart on the lined baking sheets.
+- Using a spoon or cookie scoop (I used the 1 ½ tablespoon size), drop dough by the spoonful leaving 2 inches apart on the lined baking sheets.

 - Lightly sprinkle the tops of each cookie with the sea salt flakes.

 - Bake for 8-10 minutes at 375ºF (mine baked for 10 minutes).

 - Remove from oven and allow to cool for 5 minutes before transferring them to a wire cooling rack to finish cooling.